MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-tutorial-single-subnet.md

 1. Restart the SQL Server service.

-Repeat these steps on the other SQL Server.
+Repeat these steps on the other SQL Server instance.

 <!-----------------
 ## <a name="endpoint-firewall"></a>Open a firewall for the database mirroring endpoint